Eating home cooked meals can improve your health, save money, help you connect with family and more.

 9. Build Confidence

 Once you learn some basic cooking skills, many recipes will open up to you and seem so simple.
-Quick preparation plus satisfying results equals a massive boost in confidence.
+Quick preparation plus satisfying results equal a massive boost in confidence.

 Making your own meals can be an immensely satisfying process that helps bring you into the present moment.
 Cooking is a great opportunity to connect with your food and your family.
 The best part is, you have a delicious meal on the table as a result.